react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 ## Nesting drawer navigators inside others

-If a drawer navigator is nested inside of another navigator that provides some UI, for example a tab navigator or stack navigator, then the drawer will be rendered below the UI from those navigators.
+If a drawer navigator is nested inside of another navigator that provides some UI, for example, a tab navigator or stack navigator, then the drawer will be rendered below the UI from those navigators.
 The drawer will appear below the tab bar and below the header of the stack.
 You will need to make the drawer navigator the parent of any navigator where the drawer should be rendered on top of its UI.